calkan/docwiki/htslib/README.md

 # HTSlib Quick Start Guide

 This is a self-derived HTSlib guide.
 I came up with these use cases mainly by looking at the sam.h file, and trying to implement something.
 There may be errors.
 Currently this guide is only for reading SAM/BAM/CRAM files, no functions regarding the SAM/BAM/CRAM file creation are yet written.
-Also these include support to CRAM format, and HTSlib can autodetect BAM vs CRAM.

 # Disclaimers